Ketan-r305/Sentiment-Analysis/README.md

 ### Results

-Performance of Logistic Regression model on the dataset based on autograder is the best.
+Performance of Logistic Regression model with tf-idf vectorizer gives the best score.

-roc_auc_score for the trained model is 0.75.
+roc_auc_score for the trained model is 0.91.

 <!-- ### Run